trydalcoholic/opencart-materialize/README.md

 The template is not limited to moving the work of OpenCart to the Materialize framework.
 A huge amount of standard functionality was processed.
 Integrated many unique technical solutions, many useful modules for convenient e-Commerce.

 Due to the large number of changes, in order to support multilingual, some components require translation.
-By default, the template supports the following languages: English, Russian, Ukrainian, Turkish and Romanian.
-Here is who helped with the translation: Mitza Dragan, 123Dragon, Taner İnanır, Vlad Miklyaev - thank you very much!
+By default, the template supports the following languages: English, Russian, Ukrainian, Turkish, Romanian and German.
+Here is who helped with the translation: Mitza Dragan, 123Dragon, Taner İnanır, Vlad Miklyaev, [Teoxoy](https://github.com/Teoxoy) - thank you very much!
 You can also help with the translation of the template into your language or suggest edits for the translation, more details [here](https://github.com/trydalcoholic/opencart-materialize/issues/20).

 ## Development support
 **Materialize Template** is a free theme, if you like the work done and you have the opportunity, please support the financial development of the project through: